Merkel Says Ukraine Peace Talks Should Be Kept alive - UrduPoint

 Moscow, (APP - UrduPoint / Pakistan Point News - 20th Aug, 2021 ) :German Chancellor Angela Merkel said Friday it was important to continue peace talks on the conflict between Kiev and pro-Russia separatists in eastern Ukraine, speaking during her final working visit to Russia.

+The outgoing leader of Germany, which has been a major player in efforts to broker peace in eastern Ukraine, will travel to Kiev on Sunday.

-"My advice is to continue trying to keep this format alive and not let it end at an impasse," she told President Vladimir Putin.
+"My advice is to continue trying to keep this format alive and not let it end at an impasse," she told President Vladimir Putin during a joint news conference in the Kremlin.

 "Even if the progress isn't as fast as we hoped," she added.